bofie/cs168_student/projects/proj1_chat/spec.md

 We'll do end-to-end tests using your client and server together, and we'll also do tests where we use our own client to interact with your server (and vice versa).
 As a result, you should make sure that your client and server communicate as described in this document.

+##### I'm running Windows and select isn't working.

+Unfortunately, stdin does not count as a socket in Windows due to how file descriptors work differently.
+Since the tests will be run on a Linux machine, this will cause issues if you write the code to use the Windows version of file descriptors.
+Your options are to download a Linux virtual machine, or use the instructional servers through SSH, or use the lab machines to test your code.

 ### Acknowledgments

 This assignment was inspired by the [Introduction to Socket Programming Assignment](http://www.cs.princeton.edu/courses/archive/spr15/cos461/assignments/0-sockets.html) in Princeton's Computer Networking course.